 What Are Broken Capillaries?

-Broken capillaries are not actually broken simply superficial capillaries that become visible because of damage to collagen, elastin in dermis and blood vessel walls.
-This damage is predominantly caused by sun exposure and in Brisbane, our high UV places us at risk of developing facial capillaries and redness, broken blood vessels on the decolletage.
+Broken capillaries are merely superficial capillaries that become visible because of damage to collagen, elastin in dermis and blood vessel walls.
+This damage is predominantly caused by sun exposure, and in Brisbane, our high UV places us at risk of developing facial capillaries and redness, broken blood vessels on the decolletage.

 Broken Capillaries Treatment

-IPL an be used to treat facial capillaries on broken blood vessels on the nec and decolletage.
-It can be used in other body parts, but is not suitable for treating broken capillaries on legs (spider veins).
+IPL can be used to treat facial capillaries on broken blood vessels on the neck and decolletage.
+It can be used in other body parts but is not suitable for treating broken capillaries on legs (spider veins).

 IPL is best for treating diffuse redness from facial capillaries, of isolated broken capillaries up to 1mm.
-Vascular lasers, diathermy or injections may be employed depending for larger broken bloods vessel.
+Vascular lasers, diathermy or injections may be employed depending for the larger broken blood vessel.

 IPL uses a broad spectrum of visible light while lasers use a single wavelength of light.
-This means IPL is suited to treat combinations of sun damage problems.
-Diffuse redness, broken capillaries and pigmentation are treated simultaneously.
+Consequently, IPL is suited to treat combinations of sun damage problems.
+Diffuse redness, broken capillaries and pigmentation are addressed simultaneously.

-Redness caused by rosacea can be treated with IPL.
-It calms the red inflamed minimising redness by shutting down the surface capillaries.
+Redness caused by rosacea can be treated with IPL or laser.
+It minimises the redness by shutting down the surface capillaries.
 However, to manage the inflammation and slow the progression there is a new rosacea treatment called Kleresca.